 Being on stage having volunteered, and with everyone watching them, is itself a different state of mind for most people.
 The pressure of all that attention means they are more likely to focus on the process.
 This increases the chances of success for the hypnotist.
 Those who don’t focus are quickly dismissed.

-The hypnotist will quickly work through the group of volunteers and dismiss the resistant, the uptight and the troublesome, keeping only those that are good hypnotic candidates as noted by their willingness to follow instructions and their apparent openness to ”giving it a go”.
+The hypnotist will quickly work through the group of volunteers and dismiss the resistant, the uptight and the troublesome, keeping only those that are good hypnotic candidates, and are open to suggestion at that time, as noted by their willingness to follow instructions and their apparent willingness to ”giving it a go”.

 Signs of Unsuitability